 Before its closure in 1998, Kai Tak (the first recorded flight from the site took place in 1925) was regarded as one of the most difficult airports in the world for pilots to fly in and out of.

 As it sat in the middle of Kowloon City, with a runway protruding into the sea, landing in Kai Tak was a hair-raising event even for experienced pilots.

-Cathay Pacific Airways' general manager of operations and pilot Russell Davie has 36 years of flying experience.
+Former Cathay Pacific Airways' general manager of operations and pilot Russell Davie has more than 30 years of flying experience.

 He remembers Kai Tak fondly.

-"This was quite a challenge, especially in strong wind conditions," Davie said.
+"This was quite a challenge, especially in strong wind conditions," Davie says.
 "As Cathay pilots, we had plenty of practice and became very adept at flying the approach.

 "The approach was quite a challenge for pilots from other airlines, especially in more demanding flying conditions, as they might only come to Kai Tak once a year."

 Scariest moment: 'We never saw the actual plane!'